ijlee2/prettier-plugin-ember-hbs-tag/README.md

     <summary><code>package.json</code></summary>

     `eslint-plugin-prettier` and `stylelint-prettier` are assumed to have been removed already.
-For more details, please see [separate formatting and linting](https://crunchingnumbers.live/2025/06/01/its-time-to-separate-lint-and-format/).
+For more details, please see [my blog post](https://crunchingnumbers.live/2025/06/01/its-time-to-separate-lint-and-format/).

     ```diff
     {